Part 1: Couch to crag

 How are you getting there?

-Often crags have limited parking and can get incredibly busy in nice weather – just try parking at Stanage on a sunny weekend!
+Often the crags for rock climbing outdoors have limited parking and can get incredibly busy in nice weather – just try parking at Stanage on a sunny weekend!
 Carshare where possible (or even better – take public transport or cycle) but be prepared to have a plan B if parking really isn’t possible.
 If the crag is so crowded that you can’t park, chances are you’ll have a better day elsewhere anyway.

 Fauna and flora